nmushegian/minicash-wikidocs/pages/minicash.md

 - Welcome to the minicash wiki
 -
 - Minicash is a proof of concept of many different ideas
-	- The most important concept is the power of a finalized specification
+	- The most important concept is the power of a finalized [[specification]]
+	- UTXO systems scale much better than most people realize -
-	- Simple UTXO s
+-